- About Us

 - Ways to Give

 The Astronomer in Residence program offers professional and amateur astronomers, educators, scientists, writers, and visual and performing artists the opportunity to practice and share their discipline under one of the most pristine night skies in the United States.

 The program is modeled after the Artist in Residence program popular in parks across the country.
 The park hosts a chosen applicant on-site for a short-term residency; the resident, in turn, completes projects in their medium through direct experience of the park’s resources.
 Some amount of finished product is donated to the park and some amount of visitor outreach is agreed upon based on the nature of the residency.
 The difference is that this program focuses on night skies, astronomy, and the various disciplines studying natural darkness.

 Dates are subject to change

-June 30, 2021
+July 30, 2021

 applications open for 2022